verhas/License3j/readme.md

 type is followed by a `=` and then comes the value of the feature.
 The type along with the separating `:` can be missing in case it is `STRING`.

-The values are encoded as text in a human readable and editable way.
-When a value cannot fit on a single line, for example a multi line string then the feature value starts with the characters `<<` and it is followed by a string till the end of the line which does not appear in the value.
-The following lines contain the value of the feature till a line contains the string, which was after the `<<` characters on the start line.
+The values are encoded as text in a human-readable and editable way.
+When a value cannot fit on a single line, for example, a multi-line string then the feature value starts with the characters `<<` and it is followed by a string till the end of the line which does not appear in the value.
+The following lines contain the value of the feature until a line contains the string, which was after the `<<` characters on the start line.
 This is similar to the "here string" syntax of UNIX shell.